sorakim-lab/sop-cognitive-friction-pilot/README.md

 and documentation requirements intended to ensure consistency and regulatory compliance.
 In practice, however, SOPs often specify what must be done without fully resolving how ambiguous or exceptional situations should be judged.
-As a result, analysts are frequently required to interpret procedures arbitrarily and make judgment calls that are not explicitly addressed in the written guidance.
+As a result, analysts are frequently required to interpret procedures independently and make judgment calls that are not explicitly addressed in the written guidance.

 ## What is cognitive friction?